-Founded in Chicago in 1997 under the mentorship of Marc Johnson, cellist of the Vermeer Quartet, Fry Street received rave reviews as prizewinners at the Yellow Springs Competition and the Banff International String Quartet Competition.
+Founded in Chicago in 1997 under the mentorship of Marc Johnson, cellist of the Vermeer Quartet, Fry Street received rave reviews as prizewinners in the Fischoff National Chamber Music Competition, the Yellow Springs Competition, and the Banff International String Quartet Competition.
 The quartet traveled to Israel to participate in the International Encounters Chamber Music Seminar in 2000, where they studied with Isaac Stern.
-He invited the quartet to the Isaac Stern Chamber Music Workshop in New York City and subsequently arranged for the quartet's Carnegie Hall debut in 2001.
+He invited the quartet to the Isaac Stern Chamber Music Workshop in New York City, and subsequently arranged for the quartet's Carnegie Hall debut in 2001.

 The quartet created an innovative series called From Prodigy to Master, pairing early and late works of Haydn, Mozart, Beethoven, Schubert, and Mendelssohn with engaging modern compositions inspired by these masters of the quartet genre.
 Modern works included complete string quartets of Benjamin Britten, as well as a world premiere of st qt, dedicated to Fry Street by composer Thomas McFaul.

-In 2002, at the invitation of Utah State University and the Caine Foundation, the Fry Street Quartet arrived in Logan.
-The task was to build a performance-based approach to a string program in its infancy.
-In 2012, the landscape is much transformed.
-What was once a very small and undeveloped area is now a vibrant center for string performance in the Intermountain Region; what was an emerging group of performers is now an established and internationally recognized ensemble; what was a collection of artistic departments is now a College in its own rite.
-The Fry Street Quartet is pleased to be the Resident Quartet and String Faculty at the Caine College of the Arts at Utah State University.
+In 2002, the Fry Street Quartet was appointed Quartet in Residence at Utah State University, with major support from the Marie Eccles Caine Foundation.
+The members of the quartet set out to build a performance-based approach to the existing string program, largely still in its infancy.
+Today, the landscape is much transformed.
+What was once a very small program is now a vibrant center for string performance in the intermountain region; what was an emerging group of performers is now an established and internationally recognized ensemble; what was a collection of artistic departments is now a College in its own right.
+In 2012, the quartet residency at USU was endowed by Dan C. and Manon Caine Russell.